-Workload Assumptions: We focus on a single region within the service area of a content delivery application, or a cache location to which a subset of geographically distributed clients are directed [15].
+Workload Assumptions: We focus on a single cache location serving a sub-population of clients [11].
 For this cache location, we consider a time period of duration T (e.g., one day), over which the total (aggregated over all objects) content request rate $\lambda(t)$ varies.
-We assume that these variations are predictable (e.g., based on prior days), and so for any desired cache instantiation duration D < T, it would be possible to identify in advance the interval of duration D with the highest average request rate over all intervals of duration D within the time period.
+We assume that these variations are predictable, and so for any desired cache instantiation duration D < T, it would be possible to identify in advance the interval of duration D with the highest average request rate over all intervals of duration D within the time period.